Sensitivity Analysis for Binary Outcome Misclassification in Randomization Tests via Integer Programming: Computing warning accuracy and related quantities

 \subsubsection{Type II: between-strata symmetry dominates within-strata symmetry}

 Our strategy of reformulating the integer program (P0) for type II randomization designs is inspired by both the observations discussed in Section~\ref{subsubsec: type I} and an idea from \citet{fogarty2016discrete}.
-Specifically, in \citet{fogarty2016discrete}, for handling the ``curse of symmetry" in randomization inference for the average treatment effect with binary outcomes in a finely stratified experiment or an observational study with full matching, instead if manipulating the potential outcomes based on the treatment indicators and observed outcomes, the authors proposed to list all possible $2 \times 2 \times 2$ tables (in terms of treatment indicators, observed outcomes, and potential outcomes) and manipulate the number of each possible $2 \times 2 \times 2$ that enter into randomization inference.
-Although in this paper we are studying a totally different problem, we can combine this general philosophy proposed in \citet{fogarty2016discrete} and the arguments in Section~\ref{subsubsec: type I} to reformulate the integer program (P0) for type II randomization designs.
+Specifically, in \citet{fogarty2016discrete}, to find the worst-case variance estimator for the average treatment effect with binary outcomes after matching, instead of manipulating the potential outcomes based on the treatment indicators and observed outcomes, the authors proposed to list all possible $2 \times 2 \times 2$ tables (in terms of treatment indicators, observed outcomes, and potential outcomes) based on observed data and manipulate the number of each possible $2 \times 2 \times 2$ table that enter into randomization inference.
+Although in this paper we are studying a totally different problem, we can combine this idea and the arguments in Section~\ref{subsubsec: type I} to reformulate the integer program (P0) for type II randomization designs.